Hyderabad Multi-Modal Transport System

 The Hyderabad Multi-Modal Transport System, commonly abbreviated as MMTS, is a suburban rail system in Hyderabad, India.
 A joint venture of the Government of Andhra Pradesh (now the Government of Telangana) and the South Central Railway, it is operated by the latter.
 The 90 km system caters to the city of Hyderabad and the neighbouring suburban areas connecting Hyderabad, Secunderabad, Falaknuma, Lingampally, Medchal and Umdanagar with a total of 133 MMTS services.
-Currently 86 MMTS services are being operated due to the effect of COVID-19.
+As on Dec 2025, around 80 MMTS services are operated carrying nearly 60,000 passengers a day.
+The trains operated has a maximum of 12 coaches with first class and ordinary class categories.
+The drop in train services occurred as a result of COVID-19 and has not been completely restored.

 History

-The Hyderabad MMTS project was conceived as a joint venture between the Government of India and the Government of Andhra Pradesh (retrospectively referred to as Government of United Andhra Pradesh) with an MoU signed in September 2000 under the TDP-led government.
+The Hyderabad MMTS project was conceived as a joint venture between the Government of India and the Government of Andhra Pradesh with a MoU signed in September 2000.
 The planning and commencement of the work was inaugurated by the then Chief Minister of Andhra Pradesh, N. Chandrababu Naidu.
 The first phase was inaugurated on 9 August 2003 by then Deputy Prime Minister of India, L. K. Advani at Bhoiguda.
 The system initially consisted of three lines, with total length of 44 kilometres (27 mi).
-In May 2010, Indian Railways decided to take over the 104 kilometre (65 mi) as part of the Phase II at an estimated cost of ₹ 641 crore.
+In May 2010, Indian Railways decided to take over the 104 kilometres (65 mi) as part of Phase II at an estimated cost of ₹ 641 crore.
 The Railway Board cleared the approval of the second phase after the state government agreed to fund two-thirds of the project cost.

-Although the Phase-II was scheduled to operate by 2018, it was delayed due to various reasons and was finally opened on 8 April 2023 after 20 years from the Phase-I by the Prime Minister, Narendra Modi at Secunderabad Junction after the operation of a smaller stream in 2019.
+Although Phase-II was scheduled to operate by 2018, it was delayed due to various reasons and was finally opened on 8 April 2023 20 years after Phase-I by the Prime Minister, Narendra Modi at Secunderabad Junction after the operation of a smaller stream in 2019.

 Phase-I

 The first phase was completed at a cost of ₹1.62 billion (US$22 million), and it was inaugurated on 9 August 2003 by Deputy Prime Minister of India, L. K. Advani.
 The project complements the city's rapid growth in information technology, biotechnology, health, aviation and tourism.
 This phase was completed in two streams, the first stream of MMTS between Hyderabad, Lingampalli and Secunderabad with a distance of 29 km covering 17 stations.
-The second steam of MMTS between Secunderabad and Falaknuma, covering a distance of 15 km with 11 stations was completed the next year, totalling the number of stations to 27 with Secunderabad being the biggest interchange of the 44 km network.
+The second steam of MMTS between Secunderabad and Falaknuma, covering a distance of 15 km with 11 stations was completed the next year, inaugurated on 14 February 2004, totalling the number of stations to 27 with Secunderabad being the biggest interchange of the 44 km network.
 The network also consists of the coverage of other areas such as Bolarum towards Manoharabad and Umdanagar which was not completely integrated into the MMTS network.
 Although many other routes and stations were available, the process of electrification of these other routes were included in the Phase-II.